MustafaDal-2004/machine_learning/README.md

 machine_learning

-A lightweight Python project focused on building machine learning tools from scratch and experimenting with data preprocessing, feature engineering, and model design without relying on high-level ML libraries.
+A lightweight Python project focused on building machine learning tools from scratch and experimenting with data preprocessing, feature engineering, and model design without relying on high-level machine learning libraries.

-The goal of this repository is to better understand how machine learning systems work internally by implementing core components manually using primarily pandas, standard Python libraries, and minimal external dependencies.
+The goal of this repository is to better understand how machine learning systems work internally by manually implementing core components using primarily pandas, standard Python libraries, and minimal external dependencies.

 Project Motivation

-This project is centered around automating parts of the hiring process, specifically estimating whether a CV is relevant for a role.
+This project explores the automation of parts of the hiring process, specifically estimating whether a CV is relevant for a given role.

-The idea is to:
+The objectives include:

-extract meaningful features from unstructured data (CV text, images, tabular data)
+Extracting meaningful features from unstructured data (CV text, images, and tabular data)

-clean and prepare datasets reliably
+Cleaning and preparing datasets in a reliable and reusable way

-train decision trees and random forests from scratch
+Implementing decision trees and random forests from scratch

-iteratively improve keyword weighting and feature importance based on real data
+Iteratively improving keyword weighting and feature importance using real data

 Rather than relying on prebuilt ML frameworks, the emphasis is on learning fundamentals, interpretability, and experimentation.

 Core Components
-1. Keyword-Based CV Scoring (ATS Prototype)
+Keyword-Based CV Scoring (ATS Prototype)

 A simple applicant screening system that:

-reads CV text files
+Reads CV text files

-cleans and tokenizes text
+Cleans and tokenizes text

-matches words against a keyword list
+Matches words against a predefined keyword list

-applies custom weights to calculate a relevance score
+Applies custom weights to calculate a relevance score

-filters applications using a configurable threshold
+Filters applications using a configurable threshold

-This simulates the behavior of basic Applicant Tracking Systems (ATS).
+This component simulates the behavior of basic Applicant Tracking Systems (ATS).

 Future direction:
-The keyword weights are currently manually defined.
-The long-term goal is to learn these weights automatically using the custom random forest implementation in this repository.
+Keyword weights are currently manually defined.
+The long-term goal is to learn these weights automatically using the custom random forest implementation included in this repository.

-2. Decision Trees & Random Forests (From Scratch)
+Decision Trees & Random Forests (From Scratch)

 Custom implementations of:

-supervised decision trees (entropy / Gini impurity)
+Supervised decision trees (Entropy / Gini impurity)

-unsupervised decision trees (variance-based splits)
+Unsupervised decision trees (variance-based splitting)

-random forests with:
+Random forests using:

-bootstrap sampling
+Bootstrap sampling

-feature subsampling
+Feature subsampling

-majority voting
+Majority voting

-Only lightweight dependencies are used (pandas, random, math), allowing full visibility into:
+Only lightweight dependencies are used (pandas, random, math), providing full visibility into:

-how splits are chosen
+How splits are selected

-how trees grow
+How trees are constructed recursively

-how ensembles improve stability
+How ensemble methods improve stability and performance

-These models are intended to:
+These models are designed to:

-analyze feature importance
+Analyze feature importance

-estimate keyword significance
+Estimate keyword significance

-iteratively update weights as new labeled data is added
+Iteratively update weights as new labeled data is added

-3. Data Cleaning & Preprocessing Pipeline (data_clean.py)
+Data Cleaning & Preprocessing Pipeline (data_clean.py)

-A reusable data-cleaning module designed to prepare datasets for machine learning.
+A reusable data-cleaning module designed to prepare datasets for machine learning workflows.

 Features include:

-automatic removal of columns with excessive missing values
+Automatic removal of columns with excessive missing values

-user-assisted removal of ID-like columns that may bias models
+User-assisted removal of ID-like columns that may bias models

-categorical encoding for non-numeric features
+Categorical encoding for non-numeric features

 K-Nearest Neighbors (KNN) imputation for missing values

-The output is a fully prepared CSV file ready to be used by the tree and forest models.
+The output is a fully prepared CSV dataset ready for use with the tree and forest models.

-4. Image Preprocessing Utilities
+Image Preprocessing Utilities

-Basic image handling tools to support future ML experiments:
+Basic image-handling tools to support future ML experiments:

-image loading and resizing
+Image loading and resizing

 RGB normalization

-conversion of images into pandas DataFrames
+Conversion of images into pandas DataFrames

-flattened pixel representations for classical ML models
+Flattened pixel representations for classical ML models

-This allows images to be treated as structured data and integrated into the same pipeline as tabular datasets.
+These utilities allow image data to be treated as structured input and integrated into the same pipeline as tabular datasets.

 Design Philosophy

 Minimal dependencies — avoid black-box ML libraries

-Transparency — every algorithm step is visible and modifiable
+Transparency — every algorithmic step is visible and modifiable

-Modularity — tools can be reused across different data types
+Modularity — components can be reused across different data types

-Learning-focused — correctness and clarity over optimization
+Learning-focused — correctness and clarity prioritized over optimization

-This repository is intended as a learning and experimentation space rather than a production-ready ML system.
+This repository is intended as a learning and experimentation space, not a production-ready machine learning system.

 Future Work

 Planned extensions include:

-learning keyword weights automatically using random forests
+Learning keyword weights automatically using random forests

-feature importance analysis across CV datasets
+Feature importance analysis across CV datasets

-removing interactive steps for full automation
+Removing interactive steps to enable full automation

-performance evaluation against scikit-learn baselines
+Performance evaluation against scikit-learn baselines

-improved text preprocessing (TF-IDF, n-grams)
+Enhanced text preprocessing (TF-IDF, n-grams)

 Disclaimer

 This project is experimental and educational in nature.
-It is not intended to be used as a real hiring system.
+It is not intended to be used as a real hiring or applicant screening system.